RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 [Qwen2-VL](https://arxiv.org/abs/2409.12191) uses the same training recipe but significantly scales up the datasets.
 It also uses the [Native Resolution ViT](https://arxiv.org/abs/2307.06304) architecture for dynamic resolution with the vision encoder.
 Unlike Qwen-VL, which used fixed image resolutions, Qwen2-VL also adds video support to both its architecture and training data.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/qwen25_vl_training_stages.png" alt="Qwen2.5-VL training stages" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2502.13923" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/qwen25_vl_training_stages.png" alt="Qwen2.5-VL training stages" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2502.13923" %}

 [Qwen2.5-VL](https://arxiv.org/abs/2502.13923) further improves this training recipe by scaling up sequence length, which is crucial for handling longer videos.
 The first two training stages maintain the same sequence length.
 However, Qwen2.5-VL replaces stage 3 with "Long-Context Pretraining," where the model is trained end-to-end (with both ViT and LLM unfrozen) on long-context data such as extended videos or images with substantial text.
 On top of these three pretraining stages, they add SFT and RLHF (DPO) post training stages.